 The Better World section is organized into four subject areas: Sustainability, Smart Drinking and Road Safety, Workplace Safety, and Business Ethics.
 Additional information on volunteering and disaster response can be found on page 29 of the Annual Report.
 This section is intended to provide meaningful updates to stakeholders around the world, including investors, employees, governments, NGOs, and customers and consumers in the countries where we operate in connection with our Better World initiatives.
 It includes information on environmental matters, social and employee-related matters, human rights and anticorruption and bribery matters.

-AB InBev prepared this reporting (across the PDF report and the website) in accordance with the Global Reporting Initiative’s (GRI) G4 “Core” level.
-To help determine the content for our reporting, we worked with Business for Social Responsibility (BSR) in 2014 to conduct a materiality assessment that helped identify the issues most important to our stakeholders and our company.
-A more detailed look at our materiality process, including the resulting Boundary Analysis Table, is available here and a GRI Index for this year’s report can be found here.
-Since our combination with SABMiller, we have begun investigating any potential changes to the issues most material to our business and stakeholders; we intend to update our assessment in 2017.
+AB InBev prepared this Better World reporting (this section and the website) using the Global Reporting Initiative’s (GRI) Standards as a guide.
+To help determine the content for our reporting, we conducted a materiality assessment that helped identify the issues most important to our stakeholders and our company.
+A more detailed look at our materiality process, including the resulting Boundary Analysis Table, and a GRI Index for this year’s report, can be found at http://www.ab-inbev.com/better-world/reporting.html